February 19th, 2013

 February 14th, 2013

 WHEN MY SON Max was very, very small—with his luminous and still disproportionately large brown eyes peering out from a fringe of dark lashes, his small round face yet unformed and dough-like—he was mesmerized by water and fire.
 His first words included boat and candle.
 By the age of four, he had developed a fierce interest in all manner of watercraft, disasters, and horrible combinations of the two—in particular, the sinking of the Titanic.
 This was well before the movie.

 I am nearly certain that he and his sister Sophie were the youngest ever to attend the regional meeting of the Titanic Society.
 Meetings convened in a dusty town hall in the rural county where we then lived.
-My children sat at the edge of their metal folding chairs in rapt attention as senior citizens took turns sharing painstakingly dry accounts of wreck-related discoveries and survivor updates.
-There’s more to the story … continue reading »
+My children sat at the edge of their metal folding chairs in rapt attention as senior citizens took turns sharing painstakingly dry accounts of wreck-related discoveries and survivor updates. contine u eioa ;Read the rest of this entry »

 February 5th, 2013